 Each year more than 3,00,000 (Age: 0-19yr) Children and adolescents are diagnosed with one of 16 forms of childhood cancer-cancers.
 (Source: IACR - International Agency for Research on Cancer)

 Out of the above mentioned numbers 40,000-50,000 (Age: 0-15yrs) are diagnosed in India.
-(Source: NRCP - National Cancer Registry Program)
+(Source: NRCP - National Cancer Registry Program) instead of this we can use 77800 (0-19 year) new cases each year in India.

 CanKids…KidsCan, is a not-for-profit National Society, dedicated to a Change for Childhood Cancer in India.
 It enables best standards of treatment care and support for children with cancer and their families from moment fo diagnosis, through treatment and after.
 Presently Cankids is working in 51 cancer centers across the country providing holistic care and support to children with cancer and their families through its YANA – you are not an alone model, providing a range of 25 social support services, Care Centers and social support teams, through its Cankids Hospital Support Units.
 It partners with treating cancer centers, national and international organizations and State Governments to build capacities, promote quality care, research and impact and facilitate stakeholder engagement and patient, family and civil society engagement, thereby enabling best standards of treatment, care and support.
 Through its Go Gold India campaign it advocates for childhood cancer to be a child health priority in India